Register in Utrecht Region

 If you are relocating to the Netherlands from abroad for the first time, you need to register with the municipality that you will live in.
 We call this a first registration.
 Please use the appointment form below to make an appointment for a first registration.

-If you have already arranged your first registration and need to come back to have some certificates registered, you need to make a different appointment.
-Make an appointment to have your certificates registered.
 Please note: the International Welcome Centre only processes certificates for the municipality of Utrecht.
-If you live in another municipality, please contact your local municipality to request an appointment for the registration of your certificates.
+If you live in another municipality, please contact your local municipality to register your documents.

 Temporary registration

 If you don’t have your own official address within 5 days of your arrival, it is possible to temporarily register with the City of Utrecht.
-Please note: you can only use one of the registration options below if you are going to live in and register with the municipality of Utrecht.
-You can temporarily register:
+Please note: you can only use one of the registration options below if you are going to live in and register with the municipality of Utrecht or Hilversum.
+You can't temporarily register at the International Welcome Centre if you are going to live in Amersfoort, Woerden or Oudewater: please contact your municipality for more information.

 • Using the official postal address of your employer.
 Some employers allow their employees to temporarily register with the municipality by using their official postal address.
 This is only a temporary measure, valid for a maximum period of three months.
 You can only register using the postal address if: